How to Safely Access the Internet in the UK and Turkey

 Tor is an open-source software web browser built on the model of Mozilla Firefox.
 Tor even has a function asking if you are in a country practicing censorship so it can add extra protocol to shape a censorship-free environment.
 Tor works by using a global network of proxy sites to constantly send your connection to a new location.
 By the time it actually pings the censored website, the country’s DNS server has no way of proving where it came from and lets it pass without a problem.

-Virtual Private Networks (VPNs) engage encryption, remote servers and extra security functions to provide you with the best access to censored websites.VPNs are more difficult to use in Turkey than they are in the UK because the Turkish government has blocked the term ‘VPN’ and multiple top-10 VPN websites from being accessed.
-In that instance, the only way to download a VPN client for your computer or other Internet-capable device is to either travel out of Turkey or use one of the other methods listed above to access a VPN site, download the app, then start using the VPN for your browsing.
+Virtual Private Networks (VPNs) engage encryption, remote servers and extra security functions to provide you with the safest access to websites.VPNs are more difficult to use in Turkey than they are in the UK because the Turkish government has blocked the term ‘VPN’ and multiple top-10 VPN websites from being accessed.
+In that instance, the only way to download a VPN client for your computer or other Internet-capable device is to do it before traveling to Turkey or use one of the other methods listed above to access a VPN site, download the app, then start using the VPN for your browsing.

 To best visualize how a VPN works, imagine traveling through a covered highway from one destination to the next.
 While outside observers might know that your car is in the tunnel, they cannot tell what color it is, how fast it is traveling, or who is inside it.
 When you connect to a VPN network, it creates an encrypted tunnel between your device and a remote server located outside the censored country.
 When your requests reach the remote server, they are decrypted and sent on to the website you are trying to reach.
 Any information you download from the Internet is sent back to the remote server, not to your computer.
 There, it is encrypted and send back through the aforementioned tunnel to your computer, then decrypted again for your use.